Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: Numerical Results

 \subsection{The Impact of Energy Arrival Probability $(\beta)$}

-Fig. \ref{fig_VAoIvsBeta} shows the average VAoI as a function of energy arrival probability $\beta$ for the optimal, Greedy, and RS policies, considering $\alpha$ values of $0.1$, $0.2$, and $0.3$.
-As $\beta$ increases, the average VAoI decreases, with the optimal policy performing best by using optimal update thresholds.
-The performance gap between the optimal and Greedy policies narrows as energy availability increases, converging toward the \emph{always update} policy.
-However, for energy-constrained devices with low energy arrival rates, this gap widens, making optimal actions crucial for a fresher, more informative system.
+Fig. \ref{fig_VAoIvsBeta} shows the average VAoI for both topologies versus energy arrival probability $\beta$, under optimal, Greedy, and RS policies, for $\alpha = 0.1$, $0.2$, and $0.3$.
+A large horizon $T = 3000$ is used, where finite- and infinite-horizon policies yield similar results, with the latter slightly better.
+As seen in \eqref{eqn_RingAvgVAo} and \eqref{eqn_StarAvgVAo}, the average VAoI differs between the ring and star topologies by a constant offset, reflected in the separate $y$-axes.
+As $\beta$ increases, average VAoI decreases, with the optimal policies performing best using optimal update thresholds.
+The performance gap between optimal and Greedy narrows with higher energy availability, approaching the \emph{always update} policy.
+However, this gap widens under low $\beta$, making optimal actions crucial for a fresher, more informative system.

 In this simulation, the RS policy performs worse than the Greedy policy.
-Notably, the Greedy policy is a special case of the RS policy with $\alpha = 1$, meaning that increasing $\alpha$ causes the RS policy to converge toward the Greedy policy, as shown in Fig. \ref{fig_VAoIvsBeta}.
+Notably, the Greedy policy is a special case of the RS policy with $\alpha = 1$, so increasing $\alpha$ causes RS to converge toward Greedy, as shown in Fig.~\ref{fig_VAoIvsBeta}.
 When the energy arrival probability is high, energy is more often available.
-In such cases, the Greedy policy consumes all available energy, while the RS policy with $\alpha < 1$ sometimes skips updates, allowing the battery to store more energy.
-Consequently, the Greedy policy results in more updates, whereas the RS policy results in fewer.
-This explains why the RS policy achieves a worse average VAoI.
-In contrast, when the energy arrival probability is low, long intervals occur between consecutive energy arrivals.
-During these intervals, both the Greedy policy (transmitting at the first opportunity) and the RS policy (transmitting at a random time slot) deplete the battery, resulting in the same number of updates and similar performance.
+The Greedy policy uses all available energy, while the RS policy with $\alpha < 1$ sometimes skips updates, allowing energy to accumulate.
+As a result, Greedy yields more updates and RS fewer, leading to a worse average VAoI for RS.
+In contrast, when the energy arrival probability is low, both policies deplete the battery in a similar manner---Greedy by transmitting at the first opportunity and RS at a random slot---resulting in the same number of updates and similar performance.

-\textit{Remark:} An important result here is that to maintain a specific average VAoI in the network, for instance at a level of $8$, the optimal policy requires an energy arrival of $0.1$, compared to $0.2$ for the Greedy policy.
-This indicates that \emph{by employing a semantics-aware update policy, the energy consumption of the remote IoT device can be reduced to $50\%$}.
-The reduction arises from a lower number of updates, which consequently decreases the number of disseminations among satellites.
-This results in a substantial improvement in energy efficiency, thereby supporting more sustainable energy use and extending the system's lifetime.
+\textit{Remark:} An important result is that to maintain a target average VAoI—--such as $8$ for the ring topology or $3.5$ for the star—--the optimal policy requires an energy arrival rate of $0.1$, half that of the Greedy policy ($0.2$).
+This shows that \emph{a semantics-aware update policy can significantly reduce the energy consumption by $50\%$}.
+The reduction stems from fewer updates, leading to less satellite dissemination, significantly improving energy efficiency and extending system lifetime.